Bes0n/KubernetestheHardWay/README.md

 ```

 ### Generating Client Certificates
 Now that you have provisioned a certificate authority for the Kubernetes cluster, you are ready to begin generating certificates.
 The first set of certificates you will need to generate consists of the client certificates used by various Kubernetes components.
-In this lesson, we will generate the following client certificates: admin, kubelet (one for each worker node), kube-controller-manager, kube-proxy, and kube-scheduler.
+In this lesson, we will generate the following client certificates: `admin`, `kubelet` (one for each worker node), `kube-controller-manager`, `kube-proxy`, and `kube-scheduler`.
 After completing this lesson, you will have the client certificate files which you will need later to set up the cluster.

 Here are the commands used in the demo.
 The command blocks surrounded by curly braces can be entered as a single command:
 ```